ro-i/time-sheet/README.md

 timesheet
 =========

-A script to generate statistics from the working hours of teaching assistants at the Technical University of Munich.
+Initially, this script has been written to generate statistics from the working hours of teaching assistants at the Technical University of Munich.
+Meanwhile, it may also be used for other purposes.

 The data may be collected by the database activity in [Moodle](https://www.moodle.tum.de/) and exported to a